JavierPachas/JavierPachas/README.md

 - 🔭 I’m currently working on audience clusterization using Python and Google Cloud.
 - 🌱 I’m currently learning NLP and Deep Learning.
 - 👯 I’m looking to collaborate on AI/ML projects.
-- 📫 How to reach me: https://www.linkedin.com/in/javierpachas/
+- ⚡ I'm currently studying an MBA and a MIT MicroMaster in Statistics and Data Science.
+- 📫 I got a bachelor and master degree in physics.
+- 💬 Working experience in telecom, healthcare, atmospheric research, particle physics, media and entertainment.

+More about me in https://www.linkedin.com/in/javierpachas/

 <!--
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...

 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->